 While Pitch represents a massive leap forward in anonymous communication, it is important to separate marketing from reality.
 No system in the world is entirely immune to vulnerabilities.

 If you use Pitch but then turn around and log into your personal social media account in the same browser window without proper precautions, you have broken your own anonymity.
 Your security is only as strong as your Operational Security (OPSEC).
+Be wary of other sites on the dark web; for example, marketplaces often require scrutiny to avoid scams, as seen in reviews like Darknet Desires: Scam or Trusted.

 However, when used correctly as part of a broader privacy workflow, Pitch is an incredibly compelling option.
 It proves that you do not have to sacrifice your fundamental right to privacy just to send a message to another human being.